 “Laundry” items (such as old shirts, socks, sheets, and pants), markers, a clothes line and something to string it from, clothes pins, tobacco company quotes on marketing to kids.

-A flash mob can be used to capture attention and promote your message in visual and creative way.
+Capture attention with a flash mob!
+A flash mob is sure to get an audience and can be used to promote your message in visual and creative way.
 Here is a video of a previous flash mob held in honor of Kick Butts Day.

-A location that is heavily populated, people to dance in your flash mob, markers and paper for posters, and transportation (if the flash mob is held somewhere other than your school) and dancing skills!
+A location that is heavily populated, a medium to large group of participants, markers and paper for posters, transportation (if the flash mob is held somewhere other than your school), t-shirts for all participants (optional).

 Before the event: